-TIER 1 TIER 2 TIER 3 TIER 4 Reputational Impact Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 100,000+ Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 1000,000+ Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 100,000+ Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 100,000+ Economic Impact More than \$4 million economic impact from third year or as a one-off event \$2 - \$4 million economic impact from third year Typically \$500,000 to \$2 million economic impact from third year (estimated) Typically a not-for- profit with no major financial objectives Community and Business Engagement International and national sponsors Demonstrated corporate partnering and cross-promotional strategy Potential global or national business networking Includes opportunities for local suppliers National sponsorship Demonstrated corporate partnering and cross-promotional strategy Includes opportunities for local suppliers Strong stable of local sponsors May include a charity component Aligned to local organisations and/or community groups Maximises opportunities for local suppliers Driven by local groups Participant and Spectator Numbers More than 10,000 paying participants / spectators OR More than 40,000 free participants Target of 30% out-of-region More than 5,000 paying participants / spectators OR More than 20,000 free participants Target of 20% out-of-region More than 1,000 paying participants / spectators OR More than 8,000 free participants Loyal but limited following Sustainability Ability to attract more than \$200,000 corporate sponsorship Ability to attract more than \$100,000 State Government support Ability to attract more than \$100,000 corporate sponsorship Ability to attract more than \$25,000 State Government support Ability to attract more than \$30,000 corporate sponsorship Typically, sanctioning, VIK and logistical support via national body Typically low level sponsorship with primarily VIK components Lifecycle and Legacy Need for seed funding or one-off support Potentially act as catalyst for major legacy project Typically strong regional affiliation Typically strong potential to enhance Strong stable of local sponsorsTypically demonstrates Locally entrenched
+TIER 1 TIER 2 TIER 3 TIER 4 Reputational Impact Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 100,000+ Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 1000,000+ Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 100,000+ Dedicated television broadcast International exposure Distinct engagement or enhancement opportunities Social media of 100,000+ Economic Impact More than \$4 million economic impact from third year or as a one-off event \$2 - \$4 million economic impact from third year Typically \$500,000 to \$2 million economic impact from third year (estimated) Typically a not-for- profit with no major financial objectives Community and Business Engagement International and national sponsors Demonstrated corporate partnering and cross- promotional strategy Potential global or national business networking Includes opportunities for local suppliers National sponsorship Demonstrated corporate partnering and cross-promotional strategy Includes opportunities for local suppliers Strong stable of local sponsors May include a charity component Aligned to local organisations and/or community groups Maximises opportunities for Driven by local groups Participant and Spectator Numbers More than 10,000 paying participants / spectators OR More than 40,000 free participants Target of 30% out-of-region More than 5,000 paying participants / spectators OR More than 20,000 free participants Target of 20% out-of- region Iocal suppliers More than 1,000 paying participants / spectators OR More than 8,000 free participants Loyal but limited following Sustainability Ability to attract more than \$200,000 corporate sponsorship Ability to attract more than \$100,000 State Government support Ability to attract more than \$100,000 corporate sponsorship Ability to attract more than \$25,000 State Government support Ability to attract more than \$30,000 corporate sponsorship Typically, sanctioning, VIK and logistical support via national body Typically low level sponsorship with primarily VIK components Lifecycle and Legacy Need for seed funding or one-off support Potentially act as catalyst for major legacy project Typically strong regional affiliation Typically strong potential to enhance Strong stable of local sponsors Typically demonstrates Locally entrenched a) Events may not hit thresholds in every category.
+For example, an event may boast strong regional exposure due to a dedicated television broadcast, but generate relatively low economic Impact due to it being elite, oneday event.
+Thresholds are indicative only and to be used as a guide.

-Ideally attract influencer/early adopter demographic external perception of the city strong growth potential Indicative Event World Series Extreme Rallycross Illawarra Folk Festival Sunset CinemaEastern University Games Greenacres Mountain to Mountain Funding & No. of Events • \$100,000 to \$200,000 • 1 to 2 • \$20,000 to \$40,000 • 3 to 6 • \$5,000 to \$20,000 • 5 to 15 Up to \$5000Unlimited
+Ideally attract influencer/early adopter demographic external perception of the city strong growth potential Indicative Event World Series Extreme Rallycross Illawarra Folk Festival Sunset Cinema Eastern University Games Greenacres Mountain to Mountain Funding & No. of Events \$100,000 to \$200,000 1 to 2 \$20,000 to \$40,000 3 to 6 \$5,000 to \$20,000 5 to 15 Up to \$5000Unlimited b) Events should complement and reinforce the key messages promoted by Destination Wollongong and align with the strategic direction of Wollongong City Council.